Back to National Guide

 What Affects the Cost

 • Fire-rated board.
-In apartments and townhouses, the wall between your unit and the neighbour (the party wall) must meet fire resistance level (FRL) requirements under the NCC.
-Fire-rated plasterboard and specific installation methods (e.g., double-layer board, fire-rated compounds) add cost per square metre.
+In apartments and townhouses, the wall between your unit and the neighbour (the party wall) must meet a fire resistance level (FRL) under the NCC, typically FRL 60/60/60.
+Fire-rated plasterboard such as CSR Gyprock Fyrchek ($35–$45/sheet) installed in a specific multi-layer system adds $10–$20/m2 over standard board.

 • Acoustic board.
 Noise transmission between attached dwellings is a common complaint.
-Acoustic-rated plasterboard assemblies (board + insulation + specific framing details) cost more but reduce sound transfer.
-This is increasingly requested in inner-city terrace renovations.
+Acoustic-rated plasterboard assemblies (Gyprock Soundchek or Knauf SoundShield at $30–$40/sheet, plus insulation, plus resilient mounts) cost more but reduce sound transfer significantly.
+Increasingly requested in inner-city terrace renovations.

 • Ceiling lining.
 Ceiling work costs 30–50% more than walls due to overhead handling.
-High ceilings (2.7m+) common in period homes increase difficulty further.
+High ceilings (2.7m+) common in period homes increase difficulty further, requiring longer sheets and internal scaffolding.

 • Total area.
 Larger jobs (full room or multiple rooms) bring the per-square-metre rate down.
 Small jobs (a single partition) carry a minimum charge.

 • Finish level.
-Level 4 (standard residential) is the default.
-Level 5 (full skim coat) adds cost but produces a flawless surface under harsh lighting, useful for feature walls.
+Level 4 (standard residential, three-coat system) is the default.
+Level 5 (full skim coat over the entire surface) adds $5–$10/m2 but produces a flawless surface under the raking light from modern LED downlights.

 • Access constraints.
-Getting full-size plasterboard sheets (typically 2.4m x 1.2m or larger) through narrow doorways, up stairwells, or into lifts in inner-city apartments adds handling time.
+Getting full-size plasterboard sheets (2400x1200mm or larger) through narrow doorways, up stairwells, or into lifts in inner-city apartments adds handling time and labour cost.

 A single partition wall in a modern apartment with standard board and cove cornice sits toward $800.
 A multi-room renovation in an older terrace with ceiling lining, fire-rated party walls, acoustic treatment, and Level 5 finishing pushes toward $8,000.